Everybody loves a bad boy (or girl), and our favorite television heroes and heroines are no exception.

-So when we see a supernatural hottie with a dark side and a heart of gold, we can't help but fall in love with the monster as well as the fictional character who brings that heart to the surface.
+When these characters see a supernatural hottie with a dark side and a heart of gold, they can't help but fall in love with the monster even if every ounce of their being says to run the other way.

-So, here are a few of the scary good monster romances that have made us swoon and sigh.
+So, here are a few of the scary good monster romances that have given wings to the unexpected over the years.

 Elena and Damon/Stefan - The Vampire Diaries

-Buffy and Spike/Angel - Buffy the Vampire Slayer
+Buffy and Spike (and Angel) - Buffy the Vampire Slayer

 Cotton and Anne - Salem